Kings vs. Grizzlies odds, prediction, spread, time: 2026 NBA picks for Monday, February 23, from proven model

 The Sacramento Kings look to snap a 16-game losing streak when they battle the Memphis Grizzlies in an NBA Western Conference matchup on Monday night.
 Sacramento is coming off a 139-122 loss at San Antonio on Saturday, while Memphis dropped a 136-120 decision at Miami that same day.
 The Kings (12-46), who have lost all three meetings with Memphis this season, are 3-26 on the road.
 The Grizzlies (21-34), who are third in the Southwest Division, are 11-15 on their home floor.
 Ja Morant (elbow) and Zach Edey (ankle) remain out for Memphis, while the Kings continue to be without Domantas Sabonis (knee), Zach LaVine (finger) and De'Andre Hunter (eye).

 Tipoff from FedEx Forum in Memphis, Tenn., is set for 8 p.m.
 ET.
-The Kings lead the all-time series 59-53, but the Grizzlies have won the last three meetings.
-The Grizzlies are 4.5-point favorites in the latest Kings vs. Grizzlies odds from DraftKings Sportsbook, while the over/under for total points scored is 232.5.
+The Grizzlies are 3.5-point favorites in the latest Kings vs. Grizzlies odds from DraftKings Sportsbook, while the over/under for total points scored is 232.5.
 Before making any Grizzlies vs. Kings picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: